Travel to Orleans, Tours, Blois, & Amboise, France

 Best Time to Visit Chateaux and Loire Valley Towns in France

-The Loire Valley is attractive year round but May and June are probably the best months to visit.
-During July and August the water levels of the Loire River are unattractively low while the number of visitors and hotel prices are sky high.
+The Loire Valley is attractive year-round but May and June are probably the best months to visit.
+During July and August, the water levels of the Loire River are unattractively low while the number of visitors and hotel prices are sky-high.
 Autumn months, especially September, can also be very beautiful but the weather is less reliable than in June for outdoor activities.

 Orleans and Tours in the Loire Valley, France

 Orleans and Tours with about 150,000 inhabitants each are two of the larger towns in the Loire Valley.
 Orleans and Tours make useful bases for traveling the Loire Valley, especially if relying on public transportation.
-Drivers may find smaller towns and especially the country side hotels more attractive propositions though.
+Drivers may find smaller towns and especially the countryside hotels more attractive propositions though.

-Orleans and Tours both served as capital of France at some stages during France’s long and often turbulent history.
+Orleans and Tours both served as the capital of France at some stages during France’s long and often turbulent history.
 Both Orleans and Tours were severely damaged during various wars and are thus less interesting to visit than their histories may suggest.